giletichart/cloud-run-hello/README.md

-# Cloud Run "Hello" container
+# Fork of Cloud Run "Hello" container

 This repository contains the source code of a sample Go application that is distributed as the public container image (`gcr.io/cloudrun/hello`) used in the